How to check the Livepatch client status

 machine id: {alpha-numeric-string}

-The kernel state line indicates the current support status for your running kernel:
+The kernel state line indicates the current security coverage status for your running kernel:

 -